LostPieceUniverse/C-Compiler/doc.md

 After Lexing I get a ```List<Token>``` holding the sourcecode broken up into tokens.<br>

 ## Parser
--> parser builds AST with tokens and check Syntax
+-> parser builds AST with tokens and check Syntax.

 ### AST
 -> Abstract Syntax Tree<br>
 A data structure representing the structure of a program (or code snippet).

 ### What to do
 Implement a *pars* function **input**: list of tokens **output**: AST.<br>
-AST should be rooted at a Program node and raise an error on invalid syntax;
+AST should be rooted at a Program node and raise an error on invalid syntax.

 ### My Plan
 *(I am ignoring scope/syntac/ect checking)*<br>
 I have a class *Node* holding three attributes<br>
 -> *Type* enum(NodeType)<br>